 That made me found the Bhasha Andolan on 1st April 2016 to espouse the cause I had advanced in the Committee.

 After deep deliberation with many intellectual friends of known loyalty to our language and with my personal aficionados,I picked up Pabitra Maharatha and Pradyumna Satpathy to proceed with the movement in my own method of Silent Black Flag Campaign.
 At that time Pabitra was my blind supporter and therefore, he had no objection to my suggestion for the silent march from the eastern gate of the Assembly everyday to the front of the Governor’s House, the statues of Nabababu and Madhubabu consecrated respectively at both the points.
 Rather,it was he, who had volunteered to join the campaign.
 But Satpathy took three days to pledge his support.

 The silent campaign commenced on 13 April 2016 at 5 pm as per my strategy and was an instant heat.
-I had made Pabitra the convener, he being my most trusted fan at that time and designated Sri Satpathy as the President after a week or two.
+I had made Pabitra the convener, he being my most trusted fan at that time and designated Sri Satpathy as the President after a few weeks.
 As many activists from various spheres joined the unique campaign, a former student leader Sanjib Patry picked up a quarrel with Pabitra and asked Satpathy to clarify as to who is the leader of the campaign.
 Satpathy had answered, “the movement is the brainchild of Subhas Chandra Pattanayak and we (he and Pabitra) were just the managers, nothing else.”
 And, both of them – Pabitra and Pradyumna Satpathy – had been sincerely serving the campaign till inferiority complex and avarice grabbed them.